 The NRC staff continues work on the Waterford safety and environmental reviews.
-The applicant submitted an LAR in November 2017 that requests approval of their plant-specific neutron fluence methodology that is applied to the reactor vessel neutron fluence embrittlement analysis referred to in the license renewal application.
+The applicant submitted an LAR in November 2017 that requests approval of its plant-specific neutron fluence methodology that is applied to the reactor vessel neutron fluence embrittlement analysis referred to in the license renewal application.
 The LAR acceptance review has been completed and the NRC staff safety review is currently underway.
 The review of the LAR is estimated to take approximately 1 year.
-The license renewal application fluence methodology review is dependent on the approval of the LAR.
-Therefore, the decision regarding the renewal of the operating license is expected to be issued in 3rd quarter of FY 2019.
+The LAR included a supplement to the License Renewal Application and the NRC staff determined that additional information is required in order to complete its review of the supplement, and has issued an RAI.
+The license renewal application fluence methodology review is dependent on the approval of the LAR and an acceptable response to the RAI.
+The decision regarding the renewal of the operating license is expected to be issued in 3rd quarter of FY 2019.

-River Bend Application Review Time from Acceptance Review Date ((Months) 6 Milestone Original Compl Schedule Da License Renewal Application Receipt 05/31/2017 05/31/ 2017 Publish FRN-Acceptance/rejection and opportunity for hearing 08/2017 08/17/ 2017 Public Meeting- Environmental Scoping meeting 09/2017 09/19/ 2017 Deadline for filing hearing requests and petitions for intervention 10/2017 10/13/ 2017 Issue draft SEIS 04/2018
+River Bend Application Review Time from Acceptance Review Date ((Months) 7 Milestone Original Schedule Comp Da License Renewal Application Receipt 05/31/2017 05/31/ 2017 Publish FRN-Acceptance/rejection and opportunity for hearing 08/2017 08/17/ 2017 Public Meeting- Environmental Scoping meeting 09/2017 09/19/ 2017

 River Bend

-Application Review Time from Acceptance Review Date (Months)
+Application Review Time from Acceptance Review Date (Months) 7

-Milestone Original Comp Schedule Da
+Milestone Original Schedule Completion Date

+Deadline for filing hearing requests and petitions for intervention 10/2017 10/13/2017

+Issue draft SEIS 05/2018

 Issue final SER 07/2018

 ACRS Subcommittee meeting 10/2018

 Issue final SEIS 11/2018

 ACRS full committee meeting 12/2018

 NRR Director Decision (no hearing) 02/2019

 Commission Decision (if hearing is granted) TBD